digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-03-19-february-2021-digital-rights-roundup.md

 **An update on the News Media Bargaining Code (again, always, forever)**

-On Thursday 18th February people in Australia woke up to find their Facebook ‘News Feed’, well… without the news.
+On Thursday 18th February people in Australia woke up to find their Facebook 'News Feed', well… without the news.
 Oh and a whole lot more than that.
-Hundreds of organisations and community groups were swept up in Facebook’s swift news content ban—including Digital Rights Watch!
+Hundreds of organisations and community groups were swept up in Facebook's swift news content ban—including Digital Rights Watch!

-You can [read our statement][1] on Facebook’s behaviour here, but if you’ve read our past few roundups you already know our stance: the News Media Bargaining Code has been flawed from the start.
+You can [read our statement][1] on Facebook's behaviour here, but if you've read our past few roundups you already know our stance: the News Media Bargaining Code has been flawed from the start.
 If you need a refresher, you can [revisit the explainer][2] we wrote back in September 2020.
 This week, following the stunt Facebook made by over-removing news, the code underwent some amendments in the Senate, but the fundamental issues of the code remain: powerful commercial news companies will negotiate with big tech to share the spoils of surveillance capitalism, disregarding the rights of users, and with no guarantees that public interest journalism will be funded.
-It’s a lose-lose-lose situation in our books.
+It's a lose-lose-lose situation in our books.

-Sadly, the News Media Bargaining Code passed through the House of Representatives on the morning of Thursday 25 February (it had to go back after the Senate’s changes), _in less than a minute_.
+Sadly, the News Media Bargaining Code passed through the House of Representatives on the morning of Thursday 25 February (it had to go back after the Senate's changes), _in less than a minute_.

 Want more reading material?
-We highly recommend this op-ed by DRW Chair, Lizzie O’Shea, in [Overland][3], or this one in the [New York Times][4].
+We highly recommend this op-ed by DRW Chair, Lizzie O'Shea, in [Overland][3], or this one in the [New York Times][4].
 Our Campaigns Officer, Sam Floreani, also penned an op-ed for [the Sydney Morning Herald][5].

 Tired of reading?
 Watch this [6 minute news segment][6] featuring Lizzie which will prime you on all the key issues.
-Yep, we’ve been busy.
+Yep, we've been busy.

 **Sex, Violence and the Online Safety Bill**

-Speaking of the troubled landscape between governments and big tech over the kinds of content that should (or shouldn’t) be made available online and to whom, we have been spending time [dissecting the Online Safety Bill][7], what it means for our rights and how it will impact vulnerable groups.
+Speaking of the troubled landscape between governments and big tech over the kinds of content that should (or shouldn't) be made available online and to whom, we have been spending time [dissecting the Online Safety Bill][7], what it means for our rights and how it will impact vulnerable groups.

 While we \*absolutely\* believe we need to take steps to mitigate the harms caused by online bullying, abuse, and the non-consensual sharing of intimate images, there are a handful of provisions in the Online Safety Bill that have our alarm bells ringing.
 In our view, the Bill currently: